 If you are military personnel whose home of record is Louisiana, and you meet the filing requirements listed below, you must file a return and report all of your income, regardless of where you were stationed.
 If you are single, you should file a resident return (Form IT-540), reporting all of your income to Louisiana.
 If you are married and both you and your spouse are residents of Louisiana, you should file a resident return (Form IT-540), reporting all of your income to Louisiana.

 Requirements for Louisiana as home of record reporting:

-1) you are a Louisiana resident who is required to file a federal individual income tax return, you must file a Louisiana income tax return reporting all income earned in 2014, and
+- you are a Louisiana resident who is required to file a federal individual income tax return, you must file a Louisiana income tax return reporting all income earned in 2016.

 Any military personnel whose domicile is NOT Louisiana must report any non-military Louisiana sourced income on Form IT-540B.

 The federal Military Spouses Residency Relief Act has extended certain residency protections to spouses of military members.
 Under this Act, a spouse’s state of residence does not change when he or she moves to a new state to be with a servicemember who is under military orders to be in the new state.
 A spouse who is NOT a resident of Louisiana but is in Louisiana solely to be with a Louisiana stationed servicemember who is NOT a resident of Louisiana must report all Louisiana sourced income other than wages, interest, or dividends, on Form IT-540B.
 Income earned within or derived from Louisiana sources such as rents, royalties, estates, trusts, or partnerships is taxable to Louisiana.
 See Revenue Information Bulletin 10-005 for more information.